 Consolidating Credit Card Debt Before a Mortgage Approval

 Your credit card debt and mortgage approval can sometimes go hand in hand.
 Mortgage lenders want to know that you can afford to pay back the loan they’re offering, so they’re going to be curious about what you already owe others.
 While every lender is different, they’ll typically look at what you earn every month versus what you’ll be paying for your home and other debt obligations.
-Our home buyer’s guide is an excellent resources for first-time home buyer’s or existing homeowners looking to brush up on the home buying process.
+Our home buyer’s guide is an excellent resource for first-time home buyers or existing homeowners looking to brush up on the home buying process.

 Credit cards typically come with a high interest rate and as long as you don’t pay your balance off in full every payment cycle, interest can continuously compound.

 Taking out a personal loan to consolidate your credit cards is a way to help break the debt cycle.
 While you’ll then have to take out a personal loan, the interest rate may be lower than your credit cards, and personal loans usually offer fixed interest rates.

 Think of it as your borrowing base camp—a personal loan can help you catch your breath and get your finances in order before you move on in your quest for a mortgage.

 Using a Personal Loan To Consolidate Debt

 Let’s get into more detail about how it all works:

 You’ll combine the credit card debt into one manageable bill with a single payment due date.
 That means you’ll no longer have to worry about multiple payment due dates (or what will happen to the interest rates attached to those accounts if you don’t make your payments on time).